Eveline Saalberg: Early life

-Saalberg started athletics at the age of eight.
-She became a member of GVAC.
+At the age of eight, she started competing in athletics and became a member of the club GVAC in Veldhoven.
 In the youth categories she competed in, she won several medals at Dutch junior championships.

-During her student days she distinguished herself by becoming a multiple Dutch student champion.
+During her student days, Saalberg distinguished herself by becoming a multiple Dutch student champion.
 She combined all this with a board year as chair of the Student Athletics Association MSAV Uros.